 Volunteers are incredibly important to the Martlet, and make a lot of what we do possible.
 If you are looking to get involved with us, you’ve come to the right place!
-Volunteering for the Martlet is a great way to build hands-on skills in writing, editing, photography, and art.
-It’s also a great way to meet like-minded individuals passionate about the same endeavours and, heck, even make a great group of friends!
+Volunteering for the Martlet is a great way to build hands-on skills in writing, editing, photography, art, and social media.
+It’s also a great way to meet like-minded individuals and even make a cool group of friends!

 Contribute to the Martlet

 Want to write for us?
 We’re here to help you get started.
 If you have a story idea of your own, you can use our handy form to pitch your idea.
 If you’re in need of a little inspiration, you can sign up for our pitch list.
 Our Editor-in-Chief sends stories out regularly for volunteers to pick up.